Articles of Incorporation and Rules

 4. The liability of a member shall be limited to the amount of his/her capital contribution

-(Amount of investment per unit and payment method)
+(Amount of one investment unit and method of payment)

-Article 16 The amount of investment per unit shall be 400 yen, and the entire amount shall be paid in one lump sum.
+Article 16 The amount of one investment unit shall be 400 yen, and the entire amount shall be paid in a lump sum.

-Article 17.
-Members may increase the number of shares they hold in accordance with the method determined by this association.
+Article 17 A member may increase the number of investment units in accordance with the method prescribed by this cooperative.

-Article 18: If there are unavoidable reasons, a member may reduce the number of shares he or she intends to reduce by notifying the Association at least 90 days before the end of the business year, and may reduce the number of shares he or she intends to reduce at the end of that business year.
+Article 18 If there are unavoidable reasons, a member may reduce the number of investment units they intend to reduce at the end of the business year by notifying the cooperative of the number of investment units they intend to reduce at least 90 days before the end of the business year.

 2. If the number of shares contributed by a member exceeds one-fourth of the total number of shares contributed by members, the member must reduce the number of shares contributed until it reaches one-fourth or less